October 5, 2018 | Evident Change

 If you wanted to measure the length of the line above these words, would you use a straight ruler or one that’s bent into an angle?
 Silly question, clearly.
 A bent ruler would give you an incorrect answer, so you’d choose the straight one.

 Rulers are designed to measure length.
 That’s their one job.
 Risk assessment tools are obviously more complex than rulers.
 They measure human behavior, which has many more facets than a line has length.
 Still, like rulers, risk tools attempt to distill the available information into a simple, useful, accurate measuring device—in this case, to figure out the likelihood of a future adverse event.

-A risk assessment developer who does not account for this system data bias will build a tool that reflects that bias—in essence, a bent ruler for Black and Brown families.
+A risk assessment developer who does not account for this system data bias will build a tool that reflects that bias—in essence, a bent ruler for Black, Brown, and Indigenous families.

 To correct for the bias, a tool developer can balance the predictive power of the tool with equity.
 This, in essence, straightens the ruler.

 You might legitimately ask: Why even make a risk assessment tool, or a ruler, if your materials are flawed in the first place?
 Why not use your intuition, your clinical skill or experience, or some other method to make decisions about families?
 Why not use a different measurement tool, or just eyeball it?

 Research shows that despite their limitations, actuarial risk assessments lead to more consistent, more accurate, more reliable decisions than clinical skills alone.
 At the same time, no tool alone can, or should, inform decisions about a family without the input of a skilled social worker.
 Structured tools and clinical judgment are strongest when employed in tandem so that children and families get the best of what the field has to offer.